50+ Things To Do in Yellowstone National Park in 2022: Hiking, Overlooks & More

 Hiking is one of the best activities to do in Yellowstone.
 The park has over 1,000 miles of trails, yet few visitors venture beyond the boardwalks.
 Hiking allows you to escape the crowds and takes you to incredible viewpoints, waterfalls and geysers that you cannot see otherwise.
 If possible, be sure to leave some time for hiking while visiting Yellowstone.

 5. Watch Old Faithful Erupt with a Drink in Hand

 On the second floor of the Old Faithful Inn, there is a bar and a large balcony that provides a great viewpoint for Old Faithful Geyser and the entire Upper Geyser Basin.
 Order a coffee or cocktail and sit back to watch Old Faithful erupt from above.
 In addition to the Inn balcony, there is also a porch at the Old Faithful Lodge with rocking chairs.
 You can purchase ice cream inside of the lodge and enjoy it while watching the eruption.

 6. Old Faithful

-Old Faithful is the most famous thermal feature in Yellowstone.
+Old Faithful is the most famous thermal feature and a must see in Yellowstone.
 The geyser faithfully erupts about every 90 minutes with an average height of 130-140 feet tall.
 It’s an incredible sight to see it erupt.
 There are many different places you can view the eruption, one being from the stadium style seats right on the boardwalk next to the geyser.
 Check the Old Faithful Visitor Center for the predicted eruption times.

 7. Grand Prismatic Spring